YelloNolo/Spotify-AutoHotkeys/README.md

 # Spotify AutoHotkeys
  Some autohotkey (.ahk) scripts for controlling spotify playback.
+And others for basic web navigaiton.

  >Sometimes Spotify controls do not work when the window is active.
 The 'Hide Window' key is used to mitigate this issue.
 (This is a bug I am unable to fix.)

 These are some old scripts I sometimes use(d).
-I was lazy and had GPT3 fill out most the feature lists:
+I was lazy and had GPT3 fill some of the following out:

 ## Script: [miniTab.ahk](/miniTab.ahk)